 For example, any racial harassment based on ethnicity, national origin or race is illegal, even if that harassment comes from someone of the same race as the victim.
 For example, when someone of British nationality harasses someone just because the victim is from Ireland, it’s illegal, even though both people are Caucasian.
 The same is true, of course, when someone from Trinidad harasses someone else just because that person is from Jamaica, even though both are of African extraction, and so on.

 It’s also important to remember that harassment based upon perception of race, nationality or ethnicity is also illegal.
 When someone is being racially harassed because the harasser believes the victim is of a certain race, ethnicity or national origin, even when the victim isn’t, that victim may bring a claim.
 Workplace harassment law in New Jersey doesn’t forgive ‘accidental bigots.’

-It's not ok to use racially or ethnically abusive language.
-It's not ok to racially harass or intimidate someone just because they're from a certain country.
-If you believe you're being victimized in this fashion, call Costello & Mains to speak with a New Jersey racial harassment attorney.
+It’s not OK to use racially or ethnically abusive language.
+It’s not OK to racially harass or intimidate someone just because he or she is from a certain country.
+If you believe you’re being victimized in this fashion, call Costello & Mains to speak with a New Jersey racial harassment attorney.
 You might be entitled to compensatory damages, punitive damages and other relief.
 We can help.